Augmentedjs/next-presentation-css/README.md

 Augmented.js Presentation SASS/CSS Module

 # What this is
-Augmented.js Presentation is a custom implementation of Google's Material Design.
+Augmented.js Presentation CSS is a custom implementation of Google's Material Design.
 See [Material Design](https://material.io).
 The difference from other libraries is the idea it could be used everywhere regardless of framework.
-Also, the animation are *pure* css vs javascript, so some things will not be 100% but more performant with less footprint.
+Also, the animations are *pure* css vs javascript, so some things will not be 100% but more performant with less footprint.

 # Versions
 Presentation CSS comes in versions 2+.
 Version 1 is built-in to Augmented.js 1.x.x